Orange Mound, Memphis is the first Black neighborhood in the U.S.

 Melrose Alumni Association supports current students

-As part of Memphis-Shelby County Schools, students can start at Dunbar Elementary School before attending Sherwood Middle School.
+As part of Memphis Shelby County Schools, students can start at Dunbar Elementary School before attending Sherwood Middle School, both of which receive a C from Niche.
 Melrose High School taught first through 12th grade until 1965 and only became a four-year high school in 1995.
-All three schools receive a C-minus from Niche.
+It has a D-plus.
 The school’s rich network of graduates has come together to form the Melrose High School Alumni Association, founded in 1978.
 “We have the Melrose Alumni Association because all of us live, breathe and move in the same community,” Boyd says.
-The association’s mission is to give deserving students scholarships to further their education, with over $190,000 awarded as of March 2025.
+The association’s mission is to give deserving students scholarships to further their education, with over $325,000 awarded as of November 2025.

 Dunbar Elementary School is a public school serving grades PK-7 in Memphis.